Omerdahan84/user_level_thread_lib/README.md

 ## Files

 - **uthreads.cpp**: The main implementation of the user-level threads library.
 It contains all the core functionality, including thread creation, termination, blocking, sleeping, and context switching.
+- **uthreads.h**: The header file of the library. contains the 'public' functions of the library.
 - **Makefile**: A build file used to compile the project.

 ## Key Functions